- Live With Us

 All First-Year undergraduate students are required to live in the residence halls.
 This includes all students with less than 30 college credits earned after high school graduation.
 First-Year undergraduate students are not eligible for University Court or University Apartments.
 The Office of International Students and Scholars will be your primary contact for all important information regarding your admission and arrival at EIU.
 Specific housing information is listed below.

 Most international students choose to stay in either Lincoln-Stevenson-Powell-Norton Halls, Thomas Hall, University Court, or University Apartments since these are the only housing facilities open during break periods.
-There is a $90.00 per week charge for students choosing to stay over breaks in Lincoln, Stevenson, Douglas or Thomas Halls.
+There is a $90.00 per week charge for students choosing to stay over breaks in Lincoln, Stevenson, Powell-Norton or Thomas Halls.
 If you do not need housing during break periods, you are welcome to live in any of the other residence halls.
 There is no additional charge for students who live in University Court or University Apartments during break periods.
 A brief description of each follows:

 Lincoln-Stevenson-Powell-Norton Complex is a fully air-conditioned facility located in the center of campus.
-Lincoln (female hall) and Douglas (male hall) are identical halls, each housing 170 students.
-Located between Lincoln and Douglas Hall is Stevenson Hall.
+Lincoln (female hall) and Powell-Norton (male hall) are identical halls, each housing 170 students.
+Located between Lincoln and Powell-Norton Hall is Stevenson Hall.
 Stevenson Hall is a ten-story building and is reserved for both male and female students who have completed at least 30 credit hours of college coursework or are at least 21 years of age.
 Each floor in Stevenson consists of two and three-bedroom suites that house four to six students.
 Each suite has a private living room and bathroom.

 Thomas Hall is a two-tower four-story facility that houses men and women on separate floors.
 It has a South Quad location and a relaxed atmosphere.
 Also, Thomas has Honors Student Communities for male and female students.